-The Fundraising period for 2017 Matching Grants is now open.
-Five local non-profits are raising funds to secure a Matching Grant from the Women’s Foundation of Southwest Florida.
-Click below to support their campaign.
+The 2017 Matching Grants fund raising period is closed.
+Five local non-profits raised funds to secure a Matching Grant from the Women’s Foundation of Southwest Florida in 2017.
+Click below to learn about them:

 Current Grant Making Priorities:

 The Women’s Foundation of Southwest Florida is especially interested in collaborating to achieve change that empowers women and girls in the areas of Poverty and Opportunity.
 Drawing on key findings from Status of Women in Florida by County and the Aspen Institute’s Two-Generation Approach, the Women’s Foundation will focus its grantmaking efforts on:

 - Adopting a two-generation approach by partnering with and investing in Organizations and initiatives that address the needs of two generations, e.g, low-income single mothers, and their children, simultaneously

 - Increasing women’s income and assets by partnering with and investing in Organizations and initiatives that demonstrate measurable impact in economic change that empowers women on women’s economic status by increasing their income and assets.